dvreeze/sudoku/hibernate-strategy.md

   * the *lifecycle state* of the entity (if there is a "persistence context")
   * the extent to which *associations* have been loaded
   * cascading behavior, etc.
+* related to the previous bullet point, they contain *annotations* and therefore *depend on annotation processing* external to the entity
 * they can lead to the dreaded [`LazyInitializationException`](https://thorben-janssen.com/lazyinitializationexception/) (if there is no "persistence context")
 * they make use of [Hibernate proxies](https://thorben-janssen.com/hibernate-proxies/), thus hiding the real JPA entity
 * they certainly are not thread-safe, although sometimes that would be a desirable property